-Introduction of a new TLR (including TLR3), or introduction of a new post You must consider what selection methods are appropriate, depending on the circumstances.
-Advice is available from Education Personnel Services.
+Introduction of a new TLR (including TLR3), or You must consider what selection methods are appropriate, depending on the circumstances.
+Advice is available from Zurich Employee Support.

-Increase in value of a TLR payment currently in the staffing structure No selection process is needed in this situation.
+introduction of a new post Increase in value of a TLR payment currently in the staffing structure No selection process is needed in this situation.
 Step 6: Formal consultation with trade unions and professional associations If it becomes apparent at any stage of this process that there is potential for staff reductions arising from the process, formal consultations must take place with the county and local secretaries of the recognised teacher associations and/or officers of recognised trade unions.
 Consultation must also take place where there are changes to the school structure which do not result in redundancy, including: removal or reduction of one or more allowances or a reduction in the individual range for a leading practitioner or a member of the leadership group; an increase in the value of a TLR payment currently in the staffing structure; introduction of a new TLR; introduction of a new post.
 The manager must send paperwork to the county secretaries of the recognised unions at least five working days in advance of the meeting.
 This paperwork must include a copy of the report provided to the full governing body in Step 4.
 Consultation with recognised professional associations or trade union representatives must be meaningful, open and carried out with a view to reaching agreement.
 Following the consultation meeting, the manager must produce a summary of key discussion points and must provide this to the employees who were initially consulted under Step 1.
 The manager must send paperwork to the county secretaries of the recognised unions at least five working days in advance of the meeting.
-This paperwork must include a copy of the report provided to the full governing body in Step 4.
+This paperwork must include a copy of the report provide to the full governing body in Step 4.
 Consultation with recognised professional associations or trade union representatives must be meaningful, open and carried out with a view to reaching agreement.
-Following the consultation meeting, the manager must produce a summary of key discussion points and must provide this to the employees who were initially consulted under Step 1.
-Consultation meeting A timetable of pre-arranged dates for consultation meetings is agreed annually and a school can book into one of these meetings via their Education arrangements for Hampshire maintained schools Personnel Services caseworker, who will identify a date from the timetable that is convenient for all parties.
+Following the consultation meeting, the manager must produce a summary of key discussion points and must provide to the full governing body in Step 4.
+Consultation with recognised professional associations or trade union representatives must be meaningful, open and carried out with a view to reaching agreement.
+Following the consultation meeting, the m for Hampshire maintained schools convenient for all parties.
 (Pre-arranged consultation meetings may be cancelled where there is a low number of slots booked on a particular date, to enable most effective use of time.
 In this situation alternative arrangements will be discussed with you.)